Heart of a Book

 Riley Martinez

-For me, the real strength was Metal, but I see what you mean about GPU Compute.
+For me, the real strength was Shaders, but I see what you mean about GPU Compute.

 Taylor Smith